 “I do feel that there are certain people who have gifts and talents that really are duty-bound to give back,” he said.

 “The term ‘disruptive’ is often used in a business context, but it’s the same with philanthropy: How can we use our own resources to effectuate change?”
 Johnson said.
-“It’s an edgier Summit theme, and we’re trying to get some new voices in the room to talk about philanthropy.”
+“It’s an edgier Summit theme, and we’re trying to convene some new voices to talk about philanthropy.”